EX0Sk1tz/GS23-Diagnoser/README.md

 ## 🚀 Usage

 1. Click `🔍 Run Full Diagnostic` on the first tab.
-2. Export or copy results to share or save.
+2. Copy results to share or save.
 3. Use the **Info & Help** tab to understand each check.
 4. Optionally send diagnostics directly to a **Discord channel** using a webhook.